jaytimm/jtimm_web/content/about/_index.md

 banner = 'banners/about.png'
 +++

 My name is Jason Timm.
-I am a linguist and a data scientist, with a PhD in Linguistics from the University of New Mexico.
-My research interests include the cognitive & social mechanisms underlying processes of linguistic change within a speech community. [[Dissertation](http://digitalrepository.unm.edu/ling_etds/45/)]
+I am parts linguist + data scientist + computational social scientist, with a [PhD in Linguistics](http://digitalrepository.unm.edu/ling_etds/45/)) from the University of New Mexico.
+Very broadly, my research interests include:

-More broadly, I am interested in:
+* linguistic innovation and change in online speech communities;
+* political communication on social media;

-* the integration of corpus methods and geographic information systems;
+* the integration of corpus methods and geographic information systems; and
-* the development of open source tools for text analysis;
+* the development of open source tools for linguistic analysis & text featurization.
-* the application of corpus & computational methods in political science; and
-* the interface between political ideology and social media use among American lawmakers.

 This site is built with [r::blogdown](https://bookdown.org/yihui/blogdown/) and Hugo, and deployed with [Netlify](https://www.netlify.com/).
 All **R code** presented on this site is meant to be **fully reproducible**.
 In this vein, all data sources utilized here are freely available.
 Check out [R-bloggers](https://www.r-bloggers.com/) & [rweekly.org](https://rweekly.org/) for additonal R resources.